 You may be pulled over for a traffic ticket and end up being charged with a felony because a gun was carried improperly in your car.
 As a convicted felon, you would be unable to own a gun legally for the rest of your life — all for doing something that you did not even know was wrong.
 Non-residents can also be charged under Illinois's gun control laws.

 To preserve your freedom and your future, you need a weapons charge defense lawyer who is willing to fight for you.
-Weapons charge defense lawyers Michael T. Norris and John W. Callahan have obtained dismissals and not guilty verdicts in dozens of felony cases, including many weapons cases.
+Weapons charge defense lawyers John W. Callahan, Ltd. have obtained dismissals and not guilty verdicts in dozens of felony cases, including many weapons cases.

 Our weapons charge defense lawyers are very familiar with constitutional defenses.
 We will analyze the police reports to find out if the search and seizure was lawful.
 Through cross-examination of arresting officers, we can attack their credibility and break down the case against you.

 Weapons Charges Lawyers Serving Wheaton, Naperville, Downers Grove, Addison and all of DuPage County

 Most people don't even know how strict Illinois's gun control laws are.
 As a result, many lawful citizens who have never had any prior contact with the criminal justice system are charged with a felony for doing something they didn't even know was wrong: transporting a gun in their car for personal protection.

 In Illinois, you cannot carry a weapon on your person or in your car unless you have a FOID (Firearm Owners Identification) card.
 Even if you have a FOID card, you can't transport a gun in your car unless the gun is enclosed in a case or other container and it is unloaded.
 If you carry a gun under the car seat or in the glove compartment of your car, you could be charged with unlawful use of a weapon (UUW).
 UUW is a class 4 felony, punishable by one to three years in prison.